 For those not mad about house building the snagging list is reviewing the minor faults that need to be rectified.
 The things that need minor tweaks and amendments.
 The great news is that you’ve made some changes however is that it?
 Hell no!
 Change is constant remember.

 If your Strip it back step highlighted being fit and healthy and you decide to go 3 times a week but you aren't seeing the results then you change what you are doing.
 You eat differently, you do different types of exercise.
 If you highlighted that you want a different job but you don’t know what to do to get that job then this is where you’d reach out for help.
 Contact someone who already does this job, ask them how they did it and model them.

 Ask for help, people will want to help you succeed

-So it turns out we’re not that different to houses.
-Remember to Self-Renovate regularly, strip it back, rebuild and review your snagging list and remember impossible only means you haven’t found the solution yet.
+Now that you know these 3 steps, it turns out we're not that different to houses.
+Remember to self-renovate regularly and remember impossible means you've not found the solution yet.

 Resources You'll love: